HubRise/website/content/apps/orderline/en/opening-hours.md

 1. Open the platform's bridge, and navigate to the **Settings** page.
 2. In the **Location** section, tick the checkbox labelled **Enable automatic opening hours push**.
 3. Save the changes.

+### Just Eat

+For Just Eat integrations, a quick eligibility check can be performed:

+- Open the **Connections** page in the HubRise back office.
+- Verify that the bridge listed is **Just Eat Flyt Bridge** rather than **Just Eat Takeaway Bridge**.

+Only the Flyt Bridge supports opening hours synchronisation.

 ### Support for Other Apps